EshbanTheLearner/thepersonalmsds/todayilearned.md

 **Caution: This timeline is tailored for @EshbanTheLearner and might not be suitable for everyone.**

+## Day 32 | February 14, 2020 | Friday

+**Today's Progress:** Today I learned to fit the binomial model when appropriate, and use it to perform simple calculations.

+**Description:** This includes the following:
+- Binomial Random Variables
+  - Binomial Experiment
+  - Probability Distribution
+  - Mean and Standard Deviation

 ## Day 31 | February 13, 2020 | Thursday

 **Today's Progress:** Today I learned how to find the mean and variance of a discrete random variable, and apply these concepts to solve real-world problems.
 I also learned to apply the rules of means and variances to find the mean and variance of a linear transformation of a random variable and the sum of two independent random variables.